yiannisp1822/Project1_FinanceData/README.md

 ### Overview

-This project aims to measure the impact of economic indicators and monetary policy on the market.
-We examined monthly financial data, focusing primarily on the **S&P 500 index**, **treasury bond rates**, and **gold prices** to understand historical trends and understand how the markets may move in the near future.
-The project provides insights that could aid in strategic decision-making for financial analysts, investors, and policymakers by employing time series analysis and forecasting models.
+This project aims to measure the relationship between leading economic indicators on market data and lagging economic indicators.
+Specifically, we looked at how leading indicators such as the stock market, Consumer Confidence Index (CCI) and the Treasury Yield Curve affect and correlate with monetary policy (Fed Rates), Unemployment and Inflation and modeled forecasts to help inform potential investment decisions

 ### Questions we aim to answer

-1. **What were the trends in the S&P 500, treasury bonds, and gold prices from 2007 to the present?**
+1. What are the historical trends across, the
+- Leading indicators: SNP500, Gold, Yield Curve, CCI
+- Lagging indicators: Unemployment, Inflation and Interest Rates
-2. **What is the correlation between FedFund rates and SNP500, 10-year Treasuries, Gold, Unemployment, and inflation?**
+2. What is the correlation between leading and lagging indicators and what is the timeshift (if any)
-3. **Predict future Inflation Rates and Unemployment rates to inform investment decisions.**
+3. Predict future US Inflation, Unemployment and Fed Rates to inform investment decisions.
+Cross reference potential course of action with forecasted market data for S&P 500, the 2-10 Year Treasury spreads (Yield Curve) and CCI

 ### Usage and installation instructions